ne4au/English/Vocabulary/Filibuster.md

 #Verb
 to make a long speech in order to delay or prevent a new law being made.

-- Conceivably, supporters of the law could filibuster to prevent it from being revised.
+- [[Conceivably]], supporters of the law could filibuster to prevent it from being revised.